vflopez77/MechaCar_Statistical_Analysis/README.md

 ### Summary
 The lots taken as a whole are not statistically different from the mean of the population.<br>
 Lot2 is the most statistically similar and Lot1 is next.<br>
-Lot3 is the least statistically similar.
+Lot3 is the least statistically similar to the population.<br>
+## Study Design: MechaCar vs Competition